Sergei Petrovskii

-Sergei Petrovskii is a Russian-born British mathematician who researches the modeling of natural phenomena.
+Sergei Petrovskii is a Russian-born British mathematician whose research mostly focuses on modeling of complex ecological systems.
 He is a professor of Applied Mathematics at the University of Leicester.
 In 2015, he led a study that found that if the ocean temperature were to increase by about six degrees Celsius due to global warming, phytoplankton might stop producing oxygen.
 This would lead to shortages of oxygen in the atmosphere, which could be very harmful to humans.
 Petrovskii said, "About two thirds of the planet's total atmospheric oxygen is produced by ocean phytoplankton - and therefore cessation would result in the depletion of atmospheric oxygen on a global scale.
 This would likely result in the mass mortality of animals and humans."
 Petrovskii's study appeared in the Bulletin of Mathematical Biology.